-Let's suppose, though, that the suppliers and employees are happy with their income.
-If the bookstore owner is not satisfied with his/her income or, worse yet, loses money on the venture, s/he may choose to go out of business.
+Let's suppose, though, that the suppliers and employees are happy with their incomes.
+If the bookstore owner is not satisfied with their income or, worse yet, loses money on the venture, they may choose to go out of business.
 In that case, consumers could no longer purchase reading materials from the store.
 Consumption would cease.